api2cart/typescript-angular-sdk/OrderApi.md

 const apiInstance = new OrderApi(configuration);

 const request: OrderApiOrderListRequest = {
+    // This parameter sets the number from which you want to get entities (optional)
+  start: 0,
+    // This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 (optional)
+  count: 20,
+    // Used to retrieve orders via cursor-based pagination (it can\'t be used with any other filtering parameter) (optional)
+  pageCursor: "",
+    // Retrieves orders specified by ids (optional)
+  ids: "24,25",
+    // Retrieves orders specified by order ids (optional)
+  orderIds: "24,25",
+    // Retrieve entities starting from the specified id. (optional)
+  sinceId: "56",
+    // Store Id (optional)
+  storeId: "1",
     // Retrieves orders specified by customer id (optional)
   customerId: "5",
     // Retrieves orders specified by customer email (optional)
   customerEmail: "jubari@hannsgroup.com",
+    // Retrieves order’s info specified by basket id. (optional)
+  basketId: "1",
+    // Currency Id (optional)
+  currencyId: "usd",
     // Filter orders by customer\'s phone number (optional)
   phone: "56686868654",
     // Retrieves orders specified by order status (optional)